Updated Mar 01, 2026

 Where do solidarity and activism sit in students’ learning?

-Many sociology students engage in campus activism and collaborate with staff, using practical experience to test theory.
+Many sociology students engage in campus activism and collaborate with staff, using that practical experience to test theory.
 Organising and participating in protests or teach-outs builds agency and a sense of learning community, while sharpening argumentation and negotiation skills that translate into academic work and civic life.
+Facilitated teach-outs, curated readings and structured reflection help ensure activism strengthens learning rather than fragmenting it.

 What ethical questions do strike periods raise for students?

-Students weigh support for staff rights against impacts on their own progression.
+Students weigh support for staff rights against the impact on their own progression.
 They consider academic integrity and fairness in live-case learning, asking how to uphold equity in assessment when access to teaching or resources varies during action.
-Structured policies on extensions and alternative assessments help resolve the tension between solidarity and academic standards.
+Clear policies on extensions and alternative assessments, alongside transparent marking criteria for sociology assessments, help resolve the tension between solidarity and academic standards, and reduce perceptions of arbitrariness.

 What research and applied learning opportunities arise?

 Industrial action creates authentic research contexts.
 Students can analyse effects on wellbeing and performance, interview stakeholders, and compare union and management strategies.
-These projects connect sociological theory with institutional policy, generating evidence that can inform course communications, organisation and mitigation in future action.
+These projects connect sociological theory with institutional policy, generating evidence that can inform course communications, organisation and mitigation in future disputes.
+With ethical guidance and clear research boundaries, this work can also feed directly into better strike-period planning next time.

 Conclusion